tbarbette/fastclick/README.md

 Tutorial in progress...

-Contact tom.barbette@uliege.be for more informations.
+Contact barbette@@kth.se for more informations.